STM08/Sky_networking/README.md

   - ### Making requests to the Application

     - You can use POSTMAN to make a **GET** / **POST** / **DELETE** request.
+    - By default, the `dry-run` is set to false, which sends the PAYLOAD to the device and a configured loopback in XML format is sent to the user.
+    - It can be set to _true_ to only send the PAYLOAD to the user, to examine the configuration.

+      - **GET** :

+        - `/interface`

+        Example body format to get an interface of a specific device:

+        ```
+        {

+            "ip": "sandbox-iosxe-recomm-1.cisco.com",

+            "device_type": "cisco_ios",

+            "username": "developer",

+            "password": "lastorangerestoreball8876"

+        }
+        ```

+      - **POST**:

+        - `/loopback`

+        Example body format to create a loopback:

+        ```
+        {
+            "host": "sandbox-iosxe-recomm-1.cisco.com",

+            "port": "830",

+            "username": "developer",

+            "password": "lastorangerestoreball8876",

+            "name": "4",

+            "description": "TEST",

+            "ip": "10.0.0.10",

+            "netmask": "255.255.255.0",

+            "dry-run": false

+        }
+        ```

+      - **DELETE**:

+        - `/loopback`

+        Example body format to delete a loopback:

+        ```
+        {

+            "host": "sandbox-iosxe-recomm-1.cisco.com",

+            "port": "830",

+            "username": "developer",

+            "password": "lastorangerestoreball8876",

+            "name":"3",

+            "dry-run":false
+        }
+        ```

 - ### Running the TESTS